jesus-a-martinez-v/advanced-lane-lines/README.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-This README is structure in a Q&A fashion, where each section is comprised of several questions or issues that we had to tackle in order to meet the minimum requirements stated in [this rubric]().
+This README is structured in a Q&A fashion, where each section is comprised of several questions or issues that we had to tackle in order to meet the minimum requirements stated in [this rubric](https://review.udacity.com/#!/rubrics/571/view).

 ## Writeup / README

 #### I. _"Provide a Writeup / README that includes all the rubric points and how you addressed each one."_

 This is the README.
-Keep reading to find out how we applied several cool computer vision techniques to solve the problem at hand.
+Keep reading to find out how we applied several cool computer vision techniques to solve the problem at hand ;)

 ## Camera Calibration